Also known as: Simple goiter, Endemic goiter, Colloidal goiter, Nontoxic goiter or Toxic nodular goiter

-A goiter is an enlargement of the thyroid gland.
-It is not cancer.
+A simple goiter is an enlargement of the thyroid gland.
+It is usually not cancer.

 Causes, incidence, and risk factors

-The swollen thyroid can put pressure on the windpipe and esophagus, which can lead to:
+In rare cases, an enlarged thyroid can put pressure on the windpipe (trachea) and food tube (esophagus).
+This can lead to:

 Signs and tests

-If nodules are found on ultrasound, a biopsy should be done to check for thyroid cancer.
+If nodules are found on an ultrasound, a biopsy may be needed to check for thyroid cancer.